fabric/fabric/docs/usage/env.rst

 interact with ``env``.

-The fact that it's a dictionary can be useful in other ways, such as with Python's dict-based string interpolation, which is especially handy if you need to insert multiple env vars into a single string.
+The fact that it's a dictionary can be useful in other ways, such as with Python's ``dict``-based string interpolation, which is especially handy if you need to insert multiple env vars into a single string.
 Using "normal" string interpolation might look like this::

     print("Executing on %s as %s" % (env.host, env.user))